NEWS

 17. Not inviting friends home

-Showing up early to school, not cause you’re a nerd, but because free breakfast and you hate your home.
+Showing up early to school, not cause you’re a nerd, but because of free breakfast and you hate your home.
 Not hosting slumber parties because you’re embarrassed of your house. u/Nicholkola

 18. Spending on myself